|

 A detailed study of country blues emphasizing the themes and lyrics of the music.

-• Beale Street USA Where The Blues Began
+- Beale Street USA Where

 Blues Unlimited Publication 1967

-• Recording the Blues - Robert Dixon & John Goodrich
+- Robert Dixon & John Goodrich

 Stein and Day 1970

-A concise pre-war history of the record companies that recorded the early blues and the people they recorded.
+A concise pre-war history of the record companies that recorded the early blues and the

-• Crying for the Carolinas - Bruce Bestin
+Carolinas - Bruce Bestin

 Studio Vista 1971

-Field research of the blues covering the Carolinas, North Georgia and legacy of Blind Boy Fuller.
+Field research of the blues covering the Carolinas, North Georgia and legacy of Blind Boy

-• Savannah Syncopators - African Retentions In The Blues - Paul Owen
+African Retentions In The Blues - Paul Owen

 Stein and Day 1970